andersjanmyr/docker-lab/README.md

 * andersjanmyr/counter - Counter web-service with support for multiple
   databases.

+## Running Containers

+In this section you will learn how to start and stop containers.

-## Use a simple throwaway container
+### Use a simple throwaway container

 ```
 $ docker run -it --rm busybox /bin/sh